ashdavies/talks/2024/09/navigation-in-a-multiplatform-world/navigation-in-a-multiplatform-world.md

 ^ I tried to make a comparison to evaluate these libraries against each other

-^ Truth be told, it's subjective

-^ Performance is a good metric, but not one I've measured
+^ Truth be told, it's subjective, performance is a good metric, but not one I've measured

 ^ Idiomatic features, fun-to-use, enjoyable developer experience